Versandkostenfrei ab 29,00 €

 Themen

-Politische Ideologien und Bewegungen der extremen Linken
+Politische Ideologien und Bewegungen der extremen Linken, Wirtschaftstheorie und -philosophie, Wirtschaftssysteme und -strukturen

 Verantwortliche Person gemäß Art.
 16 GPSR